alevenberg/eisenstein/README.md

 # Notes to self
 - Figuring out the division algorithm.
 The problem was figuring out what the floor of a number is in the Eisenstein integers.
 It is where the norm of the remainder is the smallest.
 - Plotting the points.
 Plotting the points and figuring out the translation in coordinates.
-- GCD can be up to units only - as long as it is an associate it is good or you can pick a canonical sextant representation.
+- Calculating and confirming the GCD.
+It can be up to units only - as long as it is an associate it is good or you can pick a canonical sextant representation.
 - Bug: I was looking for a minimum but returned the element of the last iteration in best_candidate()

 # Sources